yesodweb/yesodweb.com-content/blog/2014/02/new-warp.md

 This means that even multicore IO manager still has unignorable overhead.
 It uses `MVar` to notify data availability to Haskell threads.
 Since `MVar` is a lock, it may be slow.
-Or, allocation of `MVar` may be slow.
+Or more precisely, allocation of the `MVar` may be slow.

-Unfortunately when I added `yield` to Warp, no performance improvement is gained.
+Unfortunately when I first added `yield` to Warp, no performance improvement were gained.
 It seems to me that Monad stack (`ResourceT`) handcuffs the `yield` hack.
 So, Michael removed `ResourceT` from WAI.
 This is why the type of `Application` change from:

     type Application = Request -> ResourceT IO Response